Frequently Asked Questions

-The 2022 Bond Election Steering Committee is a group of Mansfield residents tasked with deciding which and how many of the capital project ideas to recommend to the Mansfield City Council for consideration.
+The 2022 Bond Election Steering Committee is a group of Mansfield residents that was tasked with deciding which and how many of the capital projects to recommend to the City Council for consideration.

 What is the purpose of the 2022 Bond Election Steering Committee?

-The 2022 Bond Election Steering Committee will assist the City of Mansfield in its efforts to transform Mansfield into a world-class hometown.
-More specifically, the committee will prioritize the city’s capital project ideas and recommend to the Mansfield City Council projects that it believes should move forward.
+The 2022 Bond Election Steering Committee has assisted the City of Mansfield in its efforts to transform Mansfield into a world-class hometown.
+More specifically, the committee prioritized the city’s capital project concepts and recommended to the Mansfield City Council projects it believes should move forward.

 How was the 2022 Bond Election Steering Committee formed?

 The Mansfield City Council selected 18 committee members, and city leadership selected 10 additional members after reviewing more than 40 applications.

 The 2022 Bond Election Steering Committee met multiple time per month from early September to early December.
 The meetings took place in City Hall (1200 E. Broad St.) and in the Living Church building located at 2271 Matlock Rd.
 The committee's meetings were open to the public.

 What is the Mansfield City Council’s vision statement?

 For Mansfield to be “a vibrant city for people and businesses that value world-class experiences, culture, quality and a second-to-none level of community service in a hometown environment.”